-WWE Rumors: Seth Rollins Return, Finn Balor, AJ Styles Missing, Drew Galloway
+WWE Rumors: Seth Rollins’ Return, Finn Balor, AJ Styles Missing, Drew Galloway

-The latest set of WWE rumors focus on the returns of two former world champions, along with the whereabouts of the apparently missing-in-action AJ Styles, the futures of Drew Galloway and Matt and Jeff Hardy, and time off for a prominent WWE referee.
+The latest set of WWE rumors focuses on the returns of two former world champions, along with the whereabouts of the apparently missing-in-action AJ Styles, the futures of Drew Galloway and Matt and Jeff Hardy, and time off for a prominent WWE referee.

-WWE fans have known for a week that on Monday Seth Rollins will make his first appearance on Raw in a month for a scheduled interview.
+WWE fans have known for a week that on Monday, Seth Rollins will make his first appearance on Raw in a month for a scheduled interview.
 Rollins has been out injured since he tweaked his knee during an attack at the hands of Samoa Joe, who was making his first appearance after making the step up from NXT.
-Despite initial fears he’d face another lengthy layoff, missing WrestleMania for the second year in a row, WWE rumors quickly suggested he will be healthy in time for his much-rumored WrestleMania 33 match with Triple H.
+Despite initial fears that he’d face another lengthy layoff, missing WrestleMania for the second year in a row, WWE rumors quickly suggested he will be healthy in time for his much-rumored WrestleMania 33 match with Triple H.

-While it seemed Rollins was set only for an interview — likely in the more laidback, one-on-one interview scenario with Michael Cole we’ve repeatedly seen WWE pull off successfully in recent year — there might be a little more on the cards for Rollins.
-This might not be a pre-recorded interview as Rollins is in Green Bay, Wisconsin (from where WWE will broadcast Raw) and may appear live in the ring.
+While it seemed Rollins was set only for an interview — likely in the more laidback, one-on-one interview scenario with Michael Cole fans have repeatedly seen WWE pull off successfully in recent year — there might be a little more in the cards for Rollins.
+This might not be a pre-recorded interview as Rollins is in Green Bay, Wisconsin (from where WWE will broadcast Raw), and may appear live in the ring.
 There’s every chance he will use the appearance to confirm he will be ready for his WrestleMania 33 match.

 'Hey Finn, are you ready?' pic.twitter.com/0rX6LYbCxO